Campaign for new JCTC regional campus launches with $1.6 million in gifts

 Carroll County Judge-Executive Harold Shorty Tomlinson and local attorney Ruth H. Baxter are co-chairing the Campaign Steering Committee, We have an ambitious fund-raising schedule, Baxter said.
 Our building design plans are ready to go, and we want to dig dirt by the fall of 2015.
 To make this happen, we need our $4 million in hand by June 30, 2015.
 Our goal is to have students attending classes at the new campus for the fall 2016 term.

-For information about the gift-giving opportunities visit Jefferson.KCTCS.edu/GIVING under BuildSmart: Building Regional Success.
+For information about the gift-giving opportunities visit Jefferson.KCTCS.edu/GIVING[BROKEN LINK] under BuildSmart: Building Regional Success.